Welcome

 You do not need to understand Liquid in detail.
 Copy an example from this guide, change the attribute values to your own, and you are done.

-3. If you want to drive the viewer from a link in your text — for example, a “zoom in here” link — you must give the viewer an id.
+2. If you want to drive the viewer from a link in your text (for example, a “zoom in here” link), you must give the viewer an id.

 4.1 Image Viewer

-The Image Viewer displays an image that looks like an ordinary picture.
-When the reader clicks it, a large, high-resolution viewer opens with smooth zoom and pan.
-This is the right component for any image whose detail matters — herbarium specimens, archival photographs, botanical illustrations, paintings.
+The Image Viewer displays an image that looks like an ordinary photo.
+When the reader clicks it, a large, high-resolution version of the viewer opens with smooth zoom and pan.
+This is the right component for any image whose detail matters: herbarium specimens, archival photographs, botanical illustrations, paintings.

 Using a Wikimedia Commons image